rishideep04/queuectl/README.md

 # Testing Instructions

 ![given test scenarios](images/test_scene.jpg) <br/>
-**all the above test scenarios were tested and can confidently say that the product is ready as per the given Usecase**
+**all the above test scenarios were tested and can confidently say that the product is ready as per the given Usecase.Feel free to try it out!!!**

 This section explains how the QueueCTL system has been tested and how users can further verify its functionality. <br/>